 If you’re due to have surgery or chemotherapy, let your treatment team know if you have a previous history of blood clots.

 A central line is a tube that’s inserted into a large vein and can be used to give chemotherapy or other drugs.
 Blood samples can also be taken from a central line.

 If you have a central line, such as a Hickman line, PICC line or port, it’s possible for a blood clot to form in a vein at the end of the line.
 If this does happen the line may need to be removed.

 For some people, their breast cancer treatment can make them feel very tired and weak, or cause some muscle and joint pain.
 This means they’re not as physically active.
 If you have surgery, it may be difficult to move around as much as you would normally at first.
-See If you are in hospital for more information.
+You can scroll down to section 8 on this page for more information.